h3abionet/h3agwas/README.md

 We thank Harry Noyes from the University of Liverpool and Ayton Meintjes from UCT who both spent significant effort being testers of the pipleine.

 ### License
-h3agwas offered under the MIT license.
-See LICENSE.txt.
+h3agwas offered under the
+This software is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) licence.

 ### Download